allesklar/tkh_mailing_list/README.md

 ## Usage

-To manage a record go to the /users folder.
+To manage a record go to the /members folder.

+Programmatically, to display a fully working contact form:

+    <%= render 'contacts/form' %>

+To embed in any page the contact form, any site administrator can use this string:

+    tkh_contact_form

+You MUST hide a spam prevention field in your CSS:

+    div.contact_website { display: none; }

 ## Contributing